buzzware/cascade/api_docs/index.md

 ### Features

 1. "freshness" option to determine whether to get data from either a cache or the server
-2. "fallback freshness" option to silently fallback to a cached data when unable to reach the server
+2. "fallback freshness" option to silently fall back to cached data when unable to reach the server
 3. "hold" option to mark retrieved records for downloading and preservation offline even when caches are cleared
+4. binary blob (image/file) handling with the same caching, freshness and offline benefits as models
+5. offline creation, updating and deletion of records, queued as pending changes and uploaded when back online